 Ireland is ranked the fifth among the most enthusiastically gambling countries, preceded only by India, the United Kingdom, Australia, and China.
 Its gambling industry annually generates €100 million in taxes for the government.
 The annual value of the Irish gambling market is between 6 billion and 8 billion euros.
 More than 70 percent of Irish people, of all ages, gamble regularly, playing bingo and slots, betting on horseracing, and buying scratch cards.
 Their love for gambling is often attributed to so-called luck of the Irish.
 Irish people are so sure of their ability to strike gold, thanks to their ancestors’ success during the gold and silver rush years in the 19th century, that they never miss an opportunity to try their luck in a game of chance.
 Their Irish luck is always expected to be on their side, whatever game they play for money.
 This belief in luck of the Irish is so pervasive that casino operators even create games centered on the Irish theme.
 By playing these Irish inspired casino games, gamblers, even if they are not of the Irish descent, can enjoy a stroke of luck.

 Whether Finnish players believe in luck of the Irish and play on Irish-themed slot machines or not, they apply themselves to gambling with equal gusto.
 On the list of the biggest gaming countries, Finland comes right after Ireland.
 On average, Irish and Finnish adult gamblers leave an equal amount of money in casinos: about 500 euro per person a year.
-Together, Finns annually spend more than 2.2 billion on gambling, playing either in their land-based casinos or virtual casinos, many of which appear on the list compiled by nettikasinot.com.
+Together, Finns annually spend more than 2.2 billion on gambling, playing either in their land-based casinos or virtual casinos, many of which appear on the list compiled by nettikasinot.com or a other site like luotettavatnettikasinot.net.
 In these casinos, gamblers are offered a large variety of games: roulette, blackjack, poker, table games, and baccarat.
 There is also a rich choice of themed slot machines both in land-based casinos and on gambling websites.
 Unlike Irish gamblers who appear to favor Irish inspired casino games – Irish Riches, Lucky Leprechaun, and Irish Eyes, Finns are attracted to slots featuring creatures from Norse mythology or legendary goldsmiths from folk stories, such as North Storm and Kulta-Jaska, for example.

 Their dissimilar tastes in slot machines are not the only difference in the experience of Irish and Finnish gamblers.
 Although both nations gamble with abandon, they have different conditions to do so.
 Finland has fewer brick-and-mortar casinos on its territory.
 The major casino in Finland – Casino Helsinki – is located in the country’s capital and attracts the largest number of gamblers, since another casino at the Arkipelag Hotel & Casino in Mariehamn is considered insufficiently large and well-equipped by experienced players.
 The PAF casino in Aland Islands offers people only 23 table and poker games and only 80 gaming machines.
 Casino Helsinki, by contrast, includes as many as 300 slot machines and 32 live gaming tables.
 There are also casinos in Tampere and numerous “Feel Vegas” slot halls mushrooming in Finland.
 Gamblers play table games in these slot halls at lower prices than in brick-and-mortar casinos.